 Classified as marine algae, seaweeds are chlorophyll-containing plants without true stem, roots, or leaves, often attached to rocks or other surfaces.
 Seaweed plays a vital role in marine life and is the primary source of food for a variety of creatures in the ocean.
 It contains essential vitamins and minerals, such as iodine, vitamin K, B vitamins, iron, and zinc with plant compounds that work together to have strong antioxidant effects (source).

-Seaweed and algae are also important sources of omega-3 fatty acids, as they are some of the only plant-based foods that contain docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) omega-3s.
+Seaweed and algae are also important sources of omega-3 fatty acids, as they are some of the only plant-based foods that contain eicosapentaenoic acid (EPA) omega-3s.
 These fatty acids help to keep some of the body’s most important organs functioning and healthy at every stage of life, and our body doesn’t produce them on its own.
 In order to get a vegan-sourced docosahexaenoic acid (DHA) omega-3s, you can look for some very cold-water harvested algae or your best bet are algal oils. (source)

 Plus, not only is it good for human health, it’s great for planetary health.
 Seaweed is abundant and grows quickly, plus it is fairly easy to harvest.
 Seaweed requires no feed other than sunlight and marine nutrients, which in the long run helps to reduce the effects of ocean acidification.

 Seafood for Vegans

-Unlike land plants such as kale and spinach, seaweed contains preformed omega-3 fatty acids DHA and EPA, so seaweed can be a reliable source of omega-3 for vegetarians and vegans.
+Unlike land plants such as kale and spinach, seaweed contains preformed omega-3 fatty acid EPA, so seaweed can be a reliable source of omega-3 for vegetarians and vegans.
 There are several types of seaweed, and it generally comes dried or in a powder form.
 Since seaweed is so versatile, there are many delicious ways to include it into your diet.
 You can mix it in soups, stews and salads for a salty, umami flavor, stir it into salad dressings, or eat them dried as a snack.
 Cooked seaweed dishes or seaweed salad can often be found at sushi restaurants or Asian markets – and don’t forget the sushi rolls!
 Most retailers now carry dried seaweed snacks and nori (a type of seaweed) sheets to make your own sushi at home.